HEAT-hue/CRUD-App/README.md

 + ###### CREATE OPERATION
   *To be able to create a data, please enter the data in the request body(raw) of postman in **json** format*
   GET https://stormy-springs-07593.herokuapp.com/create
+  In the request body you add {"name": "Jod Doe", "email": "Doe@gmail.com", "country": " Nigeria "}

 + ###### READ OPERATION
   ###### READ ALL DATA